rakhbari/argo-workflow-samples/README.md

 1. Creates the given service acct, if one doesn't exist
 1. Creates the required `ClusterRole`s, if they don't exist
 1. Applies the needed `RoleBinding`s in the given namespace for the service acct
-1. Retrieves the bearer token from the service acct's k8s secret and echos it to the console.
+1. Calls `get-sca-token` script to retrieve the `Bearer` token for the newly create service acct and echos it to the console

 __NOTE__: The script requires use of `envsubst` command.
 If you have an older Linux distro please do a search on how to get it installed on your machine before proceeding: https://www.google.com/search?q=bash+envsubst+command+not+found